lazyadventurerpublishing/prismatica/_posts/2018-08-16-The Middle.md

 <br>
 <br>
-<p class="credit">Andrew Olvera lives in Tucson, Arizona, where he works as a teacher for special needs students.
+<p class="credit">Andrew Olvera lives in Tucson, Arizona, where he works as a teacher for students with special needs.
 He is the co-founder of Lazy Adventurer Publishing and heads both of the press's magazines, <i>Prismatica Magazine</i> and <i>Collective Realms Magazine</i> as Editor-in-Chief and Publisher.</p>
 <p class="credit">You can find Andrew Olvera on Twitter at @AndrewTOlvera.</p>